-Your contract is the basic document that states the contractual obligations between you and the University.
-This electronic document, Community Living at Michigan (CLAM), is a legally binding adjunct which is incorporated into your contract.
-You are equally responsible for complying with the rules, policies and regulations contained herein as you are for those directly printed on the contract.
-This document applies to residents with contracts in all University Housing facilities.
+Your Housing Contract is the basic document that states the contractual obligations between you and the University.
+CLAM documents are legally binding and incorporated by reference in the Housing Contract.
+You are equally responsible for complying with the rules, policies, and regulations contained herein as you are for those directly printed on the Housing Contract.

 The Munger Graduate Residences, Martha Cook Building, Henderson House and the Lawyers Club have some unique contractual terms and conditions that differ from the standard University Housing contract.
 It is the responsibility of the residents of these buildings to become informed of these unique terms and conditions.
 Residents of the four buildings should ask about these contractual differences at the time of contract signing.

-Every effort has been made to ensure the accuracy of information contained in this electronic document.
+Every effort has been made to ensure the accuracy of the information contained in this electronic document.
 Updates and corrections are made as they become necessary.
-Contract holders will be notified of substantive changes.
+Contract holders will be notified of material changes.

 You agree to hold the University, its agents and employees harmless from all damage, liability, or loss sustained by you or others in your room that results from the negligent or illegal use or intentional misuse of the room by you or others in the room.